1. What happens if I fail to file my taxes?

 Not necessarily.
 If you are from a country which has a tax treaty with the U.S., or you received a U.S. based scholarship or fellowship, you may also receive Form 1042-S from Student Accounts.
 This form is generally mailed about 1 month later than Form W-2 and you will need to have both forms before you can file.

-12. My country has a tax treaty with the U.S. and I earned below $5000, which is the amount of wages exempt by my treaty.
-Do I still need to file?
+11. My country has a tax treaty with the U.S. Do I still need to file?

 Yes.
 You must file Form 1040NR-EZ or Form 1040NR.
 In the case where you earned more than the exempt amount of your treaty, you may receive both a Form W-2 and a Form 1042-S or you may just receive only a Form 1042-S.

 12. I had a teaching assistantship or graduate research assistantship at WSU.
 Is this the same as a scholarship or fellowship?

 No. TA and GRA salary payments are not considered scholarships or fellowships.
 Income from TA and GRA positions and tuition remission is considered earned income and is taxable.

 13. I had a TA or GRA position.
 Can I deduct or exclude the cost of my tuition, books and/or fees?

 No. Only those students who had bona fide scholarships or fellowships (no work was required as a condition of receiving the award) may deduct expenses paid for tuition, books and fees up to the amount of the scholarship/fellowship.

 14. Can I deduct the cost of a computer as a valid educational expense?